-Here's an off-the-beaten-track idea for exploring Florence and all of Tuscany.
-There are beautiful examples of Liberty style (also known as Art Nouveau) private homes, stores, and public buildings in Florence, Lucca, Montecatini Terme, and Viareggio - the style flourished from 1880 to 1930, but with particular concentration in the first two decades of the 20th century.
-In Florence and Lucca the style is most found in private homes or - small villas (villino) - in residential areas just outside the city walls, while Viareggio and Montecatini Terme had their heydeys at just the right time to have many buildings in the Liberty style on their main streets, from bath-houses to hotels.
-Here's an itinerary within Florence, with also things to see in other Tuscan cities, all on a google map!
+Here's an off-the-beaten-track idea to explore Tuscany following the traces of the beautiful examples of Liberty style - also known as Art Nouveau - architecture: private houses, stores, and public buildings in Florence, Lucca, Montecatini Terme, and Viareggio.
+Liberty flourished from 1880 to 1930, but with a particular intensity in the first two decades of the 20th century.
+In Florence and Lucca, this style can be mostly found in private homes, like small villas (villino), sometimes in residential areas just outside the city walls.
+Viareggio and Montecatini Terme had their heydays at the right time and now have many Art Nouveau buildings in their main streets, from spas to hotels.